 The primary mediators of eczema are (without getting too crazy science-y):

 - Hormone imbalances (especially from stress and sex hormones).
-Cortisol, DHEA, estrogen, progesterone, and testosterone imbalances can perpatuate inflammation and make eczema flares worse.
+Cortisol, DHEA, estrogen, progesterone, and testosterone imbalances can perpetuate inflammation and make eczema flares worse.

 - Inflammatory chemicals.
-Histamine, cytokines, and free radicals are major contributors here.
+Histamine, cytokines, and free radicals are major contributors here, though there’s a long list of players in this biochemical pool.

 - Leaky gut.
 This occurs when many of the above factors cause increased intestinal permeability allowing things into the bloodstream (like bacteria, toxins, proteins, etc.) that shouldn’t be there.
 This causes inflammation and immune system activation driving the eczema cycle.

-I find for most of my clients is that stress is often the most significant factor, either as a trigger or as something that’s perpetuating, or both.
+I find for most of the clients we see in our virtual clinic is that stress is often the most significant factor, either as a trigger or as something that’s perpetuating, or both.
+We work on addressing it in its many forms, in many different ways.

 Real Life Eczema Example